New Materialist Reading Group (NMRG)

 Dr. Rebecca Howard & Dr. Victoria Sharples founded NMRG (the New Materialist Reading Group) in 2021.
 It is an interdisciplinary forum for artists, academics, technicians, early-career researchers and students to come together to discuss texts relevant to thinking and practice around notions of materiality.
 It is based in the School of Arts, Humanities & Education at the University of Derby, but has members from schools across the University as well as number external participants.
 Current disciplines in NMRG include: contemporary art, architecture, archaeology, photography, forensics, anthropology, science, sociology, performance, medicine and death care.
 We have a regular group who meet once each month to share conversations around a specific excerpt of writing, often with an optional practical activity related to the text.

-Arriving from the proposition of ‘skin’, An Elastic Continuum offers an interface with skinnings: surfaces, architectural structures, organisms, membranes and embalmings.
+Arriving from the proposition of ‘skin’, An Elastic Continuum offered an interface with skinnings: surfaces, architectural structures, organisms, membranes and embalmings.

 Through expansive readings of ‘skin’, An Elastic Continuum provides a public mediation and sensory interface with the noun, organ, and material.